bathejaakshay/ML-A-Z-notes/Data Preprocessing/data_preprocessing.md

 **Standardization**
 `x_stand = (x - mean(x))/standard deviation (x)`
 Range : -3 to 3
+We can use it in almost every situation.

 **Normalization**
 `x_norm = (x - min(x))/(max(x)-min(x))`
 Range = 0 to 1
+We use it generally when there is normal distribution between some of the features.